-A PAO will meet the public each morning at a specified location and time to escort them to the gather sites.
+A PAO and other gather staff will meet the public each morning at a specified location and time to escort them to the gather sites.
 Limitations will only be imposed to ensure safety and accomplishment of the mission.
-The "Visitation Protocol," "Know Before You Go," "Q&A's," and "Map" handouts will also be posted on the BLM website, so observers are adequately prepared for the conditions on the gather sites.
+The "Visitation Protocol" and a "Know Before You Go" handout will also be posted on the BLM website, so observers are adequately prepared for the conditions on the gather sites.